my page on thingverse

 - curling on the base , it can happen anytime during the print from random bumps or what have it, if its an emergency to hold a corner i found hotglue to work ok , i’ve herd of using hairspray to restick fallen off parts too.

-- pva aka any white school glue from the dollar store works excelent applied in a few layers in a 1:10 ratio roughly i’ve been getting good luck with 210-215 first layer, then down to 208 with a 78 C bed for the first layer 70 for 10 layers then off for the rest.
+- PVA aka any white school glue from the dollar store works excellent applied in a few layers in a 1:10 ratio roughly I’ve been getting good luck with 210-215 first layer, then down to 208 with a 78 C bed for the first layer 70 for 10 layers then off for the rest. have had a bottle last years without mold.

-- pei sheets from http://www.mcmaster.com/#8685k43/=w7bfza if your going to get 1/16 inch sheet for 30 dollars use a business name if you live anywhere other than usa or they will not ship to regular joes’s for some reason.
+- if you want PEI sheets from http://www.mcmaster.com/#8685k43/=w7bfza if your going to get 1/16 inch sheet for 30 dollars use a business name if you live anywhere other than usa or they will not ship to regular joes’s for some reason.

-- blue painters tape is kindof a pain to put on , the best adhesion out of all of them, it wrecks the glossy look and smushes the first couple layers worth of detail if you do not adjust your gcode for the tape thickness. comes off fairly clean depending on the temp you layed down at. would say if you have a fine part or a whole plate of parts use bluetape otherwise use pva
+- blue painters tape is kindof a pain to put on , the best adhesion out of all of them, it wrecks the glossy look and smushes the first couple layers worth of detail if you do not adjust your gcode for the tape thickness. comes off fairly clean depending on the temp you layed down at. would say if you have a fine ABS part or a whole plate of parts use bluetape otherwise use PVA, PLA has no issues this way just use PVA and keep bed at 50+ deg C

 I had issues with the hotend printing pla so i replaced it with https://www.ebay.ca/itm/3D-Printer-Universal-Hotend-w-MK10-nozzle-f-MK8-MK9-extruder-most-Extruders/252836580460